Skyld-Labs/ModelHunter/README.md

 $ ./hunt.sh -h
 Usage hunt.sh [-v][-s][-h][-p {package_id}][-d]{directory with apks}
 		-v | Verbose
-		-s | Scrap package id on Google play, keywords for research are inside search-keyword.txt -p {package_id}| APK to test, it will be downloaded, the results can be found inside APP_RESULT and the database -d {/path/to/apk_directory} | Directory with APKs to test
+		-s | Scrap package ID on Google play, keywords for research are inside search-keyword.txt -p {package_id}| APK to test, it will be downloaded, the results can be found inside APP_RESULT and the database -d {/path/to/apk_directory} | Directory with APKs to test
 ```